 - a.
-Any rider who anticipates the start will be penalized by the Officials.
+Any rider who anticipates the start will be penalized by Race Direction.
 The rider will be notified by an Official board as soon as practical.
 The team will also be notified of the infraction and pending penalty. - b.
 The standard minimum penalty is a time penalty of five (5) seconds which will be added to the results after the race.
-However, other penalties may be imposed for an infraction that is deemed to have provided a significant advantage. - c.
+However, other penalties may be imposed for an infraction that is deemed to have provided a significant advantage or for repeated offences during the season at the discretion of Race Direction.

+c.
 In the case of a race interrupted, and if there is a second part, the time penalty will be added to the results used to calculate the grid position for the start of the second part of the race.